-The FCCPC is still at the early stage of enforcement of the provisions of the FCCPA, of which introduction was a major reform in consumer law and policy in Nigeria.
-It is not anticipated that there will be major reforms within the next 12 months, beyond addressing any gap that exists in the current regulatory regime, which the FCCPC continues to do through issuance of regulations, guidance notes, circulars and publication of enforcement activities.
-In this regard, we expect that the FCCPC will continue to provide more clarity on the provisions of the FCCPA, whilst also addressing consumer protection challenges and issues arising from unprecedented events such as the COVID-19 pandemic and global conflicts.
+As the introduction of the FCCPA is still a major reform recently implemented in consumer law and policy in Nigeria, it is less likely that there will be major reforms within the next 12 months, beyond addressing any gap that exists in the current regulatory regime, particularly with respect to enforcement actions by FCCPC.
+However, we expect that the FCCPC will issue several guidance notes and regulations to fill some of the gaps in the FCCPA and provide more clarity on the provisions of the FCCPA, whilst also addressing consumer protection challenges arising from unprecedented events like the COVID-19 pandemic.